ccao-data/model-res-avm/README.md

 ### [`assessment-year-2026`](https://github.com/ccao-data/model-res-avm/tree/2026-assessment-year)

 - Changed how complex IDs are generated for class 210 and 295 town/rowhomes.
-The new method removes grouping on class since the ID generation already fuzzy matches on year built which is the only difference between the classes.
+The new method removes grouping on class since ID generation already fuzzy matches on year built, the only difference between the classes.
 - Greatly expanded analyst hand-review into the sales validation process, augmenting the preexisting algorithmic checks.
 Analyst decisions supercede any conflicting algorithmic outcomes now.